caiqingqing1990/fastdfs-client/README.md

 # fastdfs-client

-fastdfs-client is [fastdfs](https://github.com/happyfish100/fastdfs) java client based on [Netty](http://netty.io) and commons-pool2.
+fastdfs-client is a [fastdfs](https://github.com/happyfish100/fastdfs) java client based on [Netty](http://netty.io) and commons-pool2.

 ## 前置条件